How to Learn Hindi Easily? A Beginner's Guide

 To conclude, you need to schedule a block of time as per your work and home schedule and stick to it religiously.
 Use a free calendar application like Google Calendar with the notifications turned on.

-Make a note of all the words that you get wrong and add it to your daily practice.
-Doing this consistently week after week will help you memorize the Hindi vocabulary easily.
+Keep a note of any words you get wrong and add them back into your daily practice.
+Repeating this cycle week after week will help you build a strong, reliable Hindi vocabulary over time.

 4. Reading and Writing Exercises